-Particulars For the year ended 31 March, 2020 For the year ended 31 March, 2019 Contingent liabilities ₹ Lakh ₹ Lakh Claims against the Group not acknowledged as debt (deposit paid ₹ 20 lakh as at March, 2020 (previous year ₹ 20 lakh)) 28.37 28.37 Custom duty demand disputed by the Group relating to issues of classification (Deposit paid ₹ 5.53 lakh as at 31 March, 2020 (previous year ₹ 5.53 lakh)) 62.07 62.07 Service tax demand disputed by the Group relating to issues of applicability 9.30 9.30 Income tax demand disputed by the Group relating to disallowance of expenses (deposit paid Nil as at 31 March, 2020 (previous year ₹ 1.05 lakh)) 5.22 Future cash outflows in respect of above matters are determinable only on receipt of judge authorities and the Group does not expect any outflow of resources. ements/decisions pending a r various forums/ Commitments nti-lightly (1) Estimated amount of contracts remaining to be executed on capital account and not provided for 10.39 149.32 The Group has export obligations on account of concessional/zero rates of import duties paid on capital goods under the Export Promotion Capital Goods Scheme enacted by the Government of India which is to be fulfilled over the next six years.
+Particulars For the year ended 31 March, 2021 For the year ended 31 March, 2020 Contingent liabilities ₹ Lakh ₹ Lakh Claims against the Group not acknowledged as debt (deposit paid ₹ 20 lakh as at 31 March, 2021 (previous year ₹ 20 lakh)) 28.37 28.37 Custom duty demand disputed by the Group relating to issues of classification (Deposit paid ₹ 5.53 lakh as at 31 March, 2021 (previous year ₹ 5.53 lakh)) 62.07 62.07 Service tax demand disputed by the Group relating to issues of applicability 9.30 9.30 Future cash outflows in respect of above matters are determinable only on receipt of judgement authorities and the Group does not expect any outflow of resources. nts/decisions pending a t various forums/ Commitments Estimated amount of contracts remaining to be executed on capital account and not provided for 224.04 10.39 The Group has export obligations on account of concessional/zero rates of import duties paid on capital goods under the Export Promotion Capital Goods Scheme enacted by the Government of India which is to be fulfilled over the next six years.
 The Group does not anticipate a loss with respect to these obligations and hence has not made any provision in its financial statements.
-301.52 213.83
+301.52